 DVR's preferred invoicing method is electronic invoicing via the DVR Service Provider Portal System.
-Other options include emailing electronic invoices to dvrvendorinv@dwd.wisconsin.gov or fax to the DVR CCP Unit at 608-266-1133.
+Other options include emailing electronic invoices in PDF format to dvrvendorinv@dwd.wisconsin.gov or fax to the DVR CCP Unit at 608-266-1133.
+The DVR Vendor inbox is for invoices only.
+All invoice inquiries must be directed to DVR staff identified on the Authorization for Services.